LyubenDyakov/weather-app/README.md

 ## Quick App Overview

-- The initial run will display the iPhone version (iPhone 6/7 Plus screen size).
+- The initial run will display the Phone version.
+We are designing the resolution of the app so that the user can scroll up and down to see more specific weather informations.

 - The app uses 2 main APIs that return general weather conditions and forecasts in 2 respective days & lifts information from 16 different locations.